Keyboard layout: Modifier keys

 Besides the character keys, a keyboard incorporates special keys that do nothing by themselves but modify the functions of other keys.
 For example, the key can be used to alter the output of character keys, whereas the (control), (alternate) and (alternative graphic) keys trigger special operations when used in concert with other keys.
 (Apple keyboards have differently labelled but equivalent keys, see below).

 Typically, a modifier key is held down while another key is struck.
 To facilitate this, modifier keys usually come in pairs, one functionally identical key for each hand, so holding a modifier key with one hand leaves the other hand free to strike another key.

-An alphanumeric key labelled with only a single letter (usually the capital form) can generally be struck to type either a lower case or capital letter, the latter requiring the simultaneous holding of the key.
+An alphanumeric key labelled with only a single letter (usually the capital form) can generally be struck to type either a lowercase or capital letter, the latter requiring the simultaneous holding of the key.
 The key is also used to type the upper of two symbols engraved on a given key, the lower being typed without using the modifier key.

 The Latin alphabet keyboard has a dedicated key for each of the letters A–Z, keys for punctuation and other symbols, usually a row of function keys, often a numeric keypad and some system control keys.
 In most languages except English, additional letters (some with diacritics) are required, and some are present as standard on each national keyboard, as appropriate for its national language.
 These keyboards have another modified key, labelled (alternative graphic), to the right of the space bar.
 (US keyboards just have a second key in this position).
 It can be used to type an extra symbol in addition to the two otherwise available with an alphanumeric key, and using it simultaneously with the key usually gives access to a fourth symbol.
 These third-level and fourth-level symbols may be engraved on the right half of the key top, or they may be unmarked.
 Cyrillic alphabet and Greek alphabet keyboards have similar arrangements.